smeagolheart/MinorNPCPortraitsforBGEE/MinorNPCPortraitsforBGEE/Readme.txt

 Version History:
 V1.1
-- Added over 200 Siege of Dragonspear portraits.
-Added additional portraits for BGEE.
-618 actor portraits.
+- Added over 200 Siege of Dragonspear portraits, additional portraits for BGEE, and some replacements.
+  634 actor portraits.

 V.1.0 4 May 16
 - 1st Release.
 350 actor portraits.